-- The 85th percentile of July and August temperatures equates to the nine hottest days in a typical summer.
+- The 85th percentile of July and August temperatures equates to the nine hottest days during the hottest two months of the year.
 A temperature that is typically only recorded nine times during the hottest part of the year is rare enough that most people would consider it to be unusually hot.

 - By using the 85th percentile for each individual city, Figures 1 and 2 define “unusual” in terms of local conditions.
 After all, a specific temperature like 95°F might be unusually hot in one city but perfectly normal in another.
 Plus, people in relatively warm regions (such as the Southwest) may be better acclimated and adapted to hot weather.

 The National Oceanic and Atmospheric Administration (NOAA) calculated apparent temperature for this indicator based on temperature and humidity measurements from long-term weather stations, which are generally located at airports.
 Figures 1 and 2 focus on the 50 most populous U.S. metropolitan areas that have recorded weather data from a consistent location without many missing days over the time period examined.
 The year 1961 was chosen as the starting point because most major cities have collected consistent data since at least that time.